powsybl/powsybl-open-rao/docs/algorithms/castor/performance.md

-# Combine Performance and Complexity
+# Combining Performance and Complexity

+The following sections refer to parameterizable options.

 ## Parallelization